google/exposure-notifications-server/docs/index.md

 ---
 layout: default
 ---
-# Exposure Notification Reference Server
+# Exposure Notification Reference Key Server

 [COVID‑19 Exposure Notifications API](https://www.google.com/covid19/exposurenotifications/)

-In our continued effort to help governments and health authorities during the COVID-19 pandemic, we have authored an open source reference implementation of an Exposure Notifications server.
+In our continued effort to help governments and health authorities during the COVID-19 pandemic, we have authored an open source reference implementation of an Exposure Notification Key Server.

 The server reference in this repository implements the Exposure Notifications API and provides reference code for working with Android and iOS apps that